jatinkumar762/Design-Patterns-Java/Structural Patterns/Decorator.md

 #### Design Considerations

 * Decorators are more powerful & flexible than inheritance.
-Inheritance is static by definition but decorator allows you to dynamically compose behaviour using object at runtime.
+Inheritance is static by definition but decorator allows you to dynamically compose behavior using object at runtime.
 (At runtime we can decide which object is to include or not)
 * Do not change meaning of original operation.
-It should add helpful small behaviour to object's original behaviour.
+It should add helpful small behavior to object's original behavior.

 #### Example of a Decorator